peufeu2/GrugBus/README.md

 This also works for writes.
 Bulk writes are split into contiguous ranges (ie without holes) to avoid overwriting innocent bystander registers that are not specified in the list.

-- Multiple client support

-The pymodbus instance is protected by a mutex, so several Devices can use the same port.

-- Automated register list generation from datasheet PDF tables copypasted into spreadsheet (see helper script in devices/)

-Most of the documentation is the code.
+# Contents of this repository

+1) Grugbus library in its directory
+2) All the other files in the root directory are parts of my photovoltaic management, they are provided as examples.
+The main one is modbus_mitm.py, which implements a man-in-the-middle between the inverter and the house smartmeter, which can allow tweaking the reported power value on the fly, Solis inverter control, MQTT, etc.

 # Controlling Solis inverters via Modbus

 I have one (soon two) Solis S5-EH1P-6K inverters.
 The readable register list is available online, but to get to the interesting writable registers that allow full control of the inverter, a NDA must be signed in blood.

-This uses an alternate approach that should allow full control of any inverter featuring a modbus smartmeter port: man-in-the-middle attack.
+This uses an alternate approach that should allow full control of any inverter featuring a modbus smartmeter port: man-in-the-middle.

 How it works: The code uses a RS485 interface to request data from the main smartmeter.
 Then, using another RS485 interface, it fakes a smartmeter and the inverter queries it.
 This allows manipulation of meter data seen by the inverter.
 The main item is active_power, which the inverter's internal feedback loop attempts to bring to zero.